 -a Revert only those files that haven't changed since they were opened.
-Specifically, the only files reverted are those whose client revisions are: open for edit but have unchanged content; or open for integrate via p4 integrate and have not yet been resolved with p4 resolve. -n List the files that would be reverted without actually performing the revert.
-This lets you make sure the revert does what you think it does before actually reverting the files. - C C. hangelist# Reverts only those files in the specified changelist. g-op ts See the Global Options section.
+Specifically, the only files reverted are those whose client revisions are: open for edit but have unchanged content; or • open for integrate via p4 integrate and have not yet been resolved with p4 resolve. -n List the files that would be reverted without actually performing the revert.
+This lets you make sure the revert does what you think it does before actually reverting the files. -k Keep workspace files; the file(s) are removed from any changelists, and the server records the files as being no longer open, but the file(s) are unchanged in the client workspace. -c changelist# Reverts only those files in the specified changelist. g-opts See the Global Options section.